S k i l l

 x − 1

-(x −3) is shown to be a common factor.
-We can cancel it.
+(x −3) is now seen to be a common factor.
+We can divide by it.
 And when we do, the numerator and denominator no longer have a common factor.
 The end.

 Example 12.
 Reduce: 4x³ − 9x²